balagura/fun.club/README.md

 different physical directories.

 # Installation
-requires Rcpp package.
+fun.club requires Rcpp package.
 If you do not have it, install with
 ```
 R
 install.packages('Rcpp')